-(a) () is not subject to the FCP, having a workforce of less than 100 full-time or part-time permanent employees, and/or temporary employees having worked 12 weeks or more in Canada; (b) () is not subject to the FCP, being a regulated employer under the Employment Equity Act , S.C.
+- (a) () is not subject to the FCP, having a workforce of less than 100 full-time or part-time permanent employees, and/or temporary employees having worked 12 weeks or more in Canada; - (b) () is not subject to the FCP, being a regulated employer under the Employment Equity Act, S.C.
 1995, c.
+44;

-44; (c) () is subject to the requirements of the FCP, having a workforce of 100 or more full-time or part-time permanent employees, and/or temporary employees having worked 12 weeks or more in Canada, but has not previously obtained a certificate number from HRSDC, having not bid on requirements of \$200,000 or more; (d) () has not been declared an ineligible contractor by HRSDC, and has a valid certificate number as follows:
+- (c) () is subject to the requirements of the FCP, having a workforce of 100 or more full-time or part-time permanent employees, and/or temporary employees having worked 12 weeks or more in Canada, but has not previously obtained a certificate number from HRSDC (having not bid on requirements of \$200,000 or more), in which case a duly signed certificate of commitment is attached; - (d) () is subject to the FCP, and has a valid certificate number as follows: (e.g. has not been declared an ineligible contractor by HRSDC.)